c0d3cisco/horned-beast/README.md

 ## Code301 Lab

+### Lab02

 This exercise provides an introductory into the React interface by requiring a header, main, and footer file to be rendered.
 Additionally, the main component can be used to generate multiple components depending on the input array.

+### lab03

+This lab explored the concept of having state of parent components be affected by the actions in the child

 ## Features